anthonyg-1/PSTcpIp/README.md

 # Gets TLS status on "https://www.mysite.com"
 Get-TlsInformation -Uri "https://www.mysite.com"

-# Attempts to connect to an array of hostnames of TCP port 443 and if the target host is listening on TCP port 443, and obtain TLS information for the target
+# Attempts to connect to an array of hostnames on TCP port 443 and if the target host is listening and obtain TLS information for the target
 $targets = "www.mywebsite1.com", "www.mywebsite2.com", "www.mywebsite3.com", "www.mywebsite4.com"
 $targets | Test-TcpConnection -Port 443 | Where Connected | Get-TlsInformation